otaciliofox/nlw-Be-The-Hero/README.md

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;

-Step 3 - Start the server with the command: `npm run start`, if you prefer yarn run `yarn start`;
+Step 3 - Start the application with the command: `npm run start`, if you prefer yarn run `yarn start`;

 <br />
 <br />